Questions? Call0808 196 1942orMessage us

 Welfare of the child check

-The background and health of the intended parents are considered in an assessment of a future child’s welfare.
-This is a requirement set by the HFEA.
+Before treatment can begin, the HFEA requires that the background and health of the intended parents are considered in an assessment of a future child's welfare.

 Quarantine of sperm